 9. Mortal Kombat: Deadly Alliance

 The mechanics worked well, but the story choices — such as killing off longtime favorites — failed spectacularly.
-To be clear, the story itself wasn’t terrible, and we appreciated the risks it took, but it went on to prop up a new collection of fighters that weren’t very interesting at all.
+To be clear, the story itself wasn’t terrible, and we appreciated the risks it took, but it went on to prop up a new collection of fighters that weren’t very interesting.
 In fact, there were almost as many new characters as returning characters, and the vast majority of them felt underdeveloped.

 10. Mortal Kombat: Armageddon

 Mortal Kombat: Armageddon is proof that you can most certainly have too much of something.
 In Armageddon‘s case, it was fighters.
 Armageddon featured every single MK character to date, boasting a daunting roster of 62.
 That seems impressive on the surface, but the task of making 62 characters interesting appears to have been too much.
-Many of the characters, even longtime favorites, lacked the distinctive personality.
+Many of the characters, even longtime favorites, lacked a distinctive personality.

-Reused movesets and a bizarre choice to let you assign fatalities to each character made many fighters feel more like skins than anything else.
+Reused movesets and the bizarre choice to let you assign fatalities to each character made many fighters feel more like skins than anything else.
 You could even add to the lengthy but uninspired roster by creating your own characters.
 In the end, Armageddon became one of the most forgettable 3D entries in the franchise despite bringing the whole crew to the party.

 11. Mortal Kombat 4